MadhurDixit13/86_No_More_BackEnd/docs/api/analytics.md

 ## Get Analytics

-Used to get the analsis of menu itme ordered and usage of inventory items.
+Used to get the analysis of menu items ordered and usage of inventory items.
+Here, the number of items shown are sold/used in the past 7 days.

 **URL** : `/api/v1/users/analytics`